 Right to work, fair and just wages, equal wages for women, non exploitative and non-discriminatory work conditions and right to livelihood have been some of the core issues of JMS’ Right to Work campaign.
 JMS began as the collective of Dalit Women Agricultural Labourers in 1999 and has now grown into a large collective of daily wage worker women’s collective drawn from other communities working on wage labour.
 Raichur, being a drought prone district prone to mass-migration to cities, the issue of work and wages was a core issue which touched the lives of every household who were landless and daily wage workers, and women who valiantly bore the responsibility of running the households in the patriarchal system of oppression.
 The right to work is advocacted through the traditional groups of women in villages as well as labour groups formed in 75 villages of 4 blocks of Raichur district, viz.
 Manvi, Sindhanur, Maski and Sirwar.
 The campaign, in different phases, has addressed vast spectrum of issues such as demanding payment of pending wages from local landlords (in some instance non-payment was for over two years) to demanding the authorities for the implementation of drought relief schemes, banning harversting machines that displaced labour and effective implementation of Mahatma Gandhi National Rural Employment Guarantee Act entitling each ruralhousehold to 100 days of work.
 JMS ensures livelihood to 3500 Dalit and other marginalised households in Raichur district, fights against all corruption and siphoning of funds, puts on stiff resistance to malpractices both by the authorities and community leaders and is advocating for women friendly work conditions and equal wages for women.

-JMS Karyakarta facilitated to access work and wages and equal wages to women in all 60 villages of JMS constituency started filling out Form 6 work application under MNREGS (Mahatma Gandhi National Rural Employment Guarantee Scheme) and did several interventions with Panchayat Development Officer on creating NMR (Non Muster Roll staff) and work list.
+JMS Karyakarta facilitated to access work and wages and equal wages to women in all 60 villages of JMS constituency accessed 70 days of work under MNREGS (Mahatma Gandhi National Rural Employment Guarantee Scheme) and did several interventions with Panchayat Raj Development authorities on creating NMR (Non Muster Roll staff) and work list.